Source code for ae.core

 your log files with the help of the :class:`_PrintingReplicator` class.

-applications you could redirect the standard output and error streams to a log file by using the OS redirection
+of these applications you could redirect the standard output and error streams to a log file by using the OS redirection

-character (``>``)::
+character (``>``):

 python your_application.py >log_std_out.log 2>log_std_err.log